officiallysingh/spring-boot-spark-kubernetes/README.md

 #### Minikube
 * Set minikube cores to 4 and memory to 8GB atleast.
 * Make sure docker and minikube are up and running.
-* In Terminal go to project root `spring-boot-spark-kubernetes` and execute following commands to create a namespace `ksoot` and necessary Kubernetes in given namespace.
+* In Terminal go to project root `spring-boot-spark-kubernetes` and execute following commands to create a namespace `ksoot` and necessary Kubernetes services in given namespace.
 ```shell
 kubectl apply -f infra-k8s-deployment.yml
 kubectl apply -f spark-rbac.yml